stitchdata/stitch-js/README.md

 All of the public API functions expect an `options` object as the only argument, and return a `Promise`.

-**Note:** Stitch uses a step-based flow for creating integrations.
+**Note:** Stitch uses a step-based flow for creating sources.
 The flow is:

 1. Create (show a form and prompt for any required properties like schema name)
 2. Authorize
 3. Run connection check
-4. Select fields
+4. Select streams

 When you send a user to a particular step, the user will also be prompted to complete any successive steps.
-If, for example, you direct the user to the connection check step (step 3), and the integration requires field selection, the user will also be prompted to select fields.
+If, for example, you direct the user to the connection check step (step 3), and the source requires stream selection, the user will also be prompted to select streams.

 ### Options

 Each API function expects specific `options` properties, but a couple of optional properties are supported by all API functions:

-* `default_streams`: (optional) this property will be used to set default selections for the data structures to be replicated during the source integration setup.
-It should be an object of the form `{"table_name": true}`. **Note:** If a table name is given that is not produced by the source integration, it is ignored.
+* `default_streams`: (optional) this property will be used to set default selections for the data structures to be replicated during the select streams setup.
+It should be an object of the form `{"table_name": true}`. **Note:** If a table name is given that is not produced by the source, it is ignored.
 Values other than `true` are also ignored, and nesting of default selections is not currently supported - only top level tables can be provided.

 * `ephemeral_token`: (optional) this token can be used to automatically login the user.

-Here's an example of adding a Hubspot integration using an ephemeral token and default field selections to pre-select the campaigns and companies tables:
+Here's an example of adding a Hubspot source using an ephemeral token and default stream selections to pre-select the campaigns and companies tables:

 ```javascript
 import * as Stitch from "stitch-client";